-- 1.1 We will create a food and drink environment in Scotland that benefits, protects and is trusted by consumers and contribute to the wider Scottish Government aim of increasing sustainable economic growth, helping to make Scotland the most attractive place for doing business in Europe. - 1.2 Consumer protection is at the heart of everything we do, and we are committed to working closely with our local and national delivery partners to shape the future regulatory landscape in Scotland for the benefit of both consumers and responsible food businesses. - 1.3 This draft strategy document supports the process of shaping that future, enabling delivery of key priorities in the FSS Strategy to 2021.
+- 1.1 The vision of FSS is to create a food and drink environment in Scotland that benefits, protects and is trusted by consumers.
+In working toward this vision as a Scottish regulator we will contribute to the wider Scottish Government aim of increasing sustainable economic growth, helping to make Scotland the most attractive place for doing business in Europe. - 1.2 Consumer protection is at the heart of our regulatory role through effective risk assessment, risk management and risk communication.
+In fulfilling this role we are committed to working closely with our local and national delivery partners and the food and drink industry to shape the future food regulatory landscape in Scotland for the benefit of both consumers and responsible food businesses. - 1.3 This regulatory strategy supports the process of shaping that future, enabling delivery of key priorities in the FSS strategy 'Shaping Scotland's Food Future: Our Strategy to 2021'.